KelvinHere/Yoga_Milestone_4/README.md

 ### Feature Changes during development
 As this was a learning project some changes were made in development to get the most out of it.
-Most notibly I changed the "book video time" feature with a "paid lesson" feature.
-This allowed me to make a more comprehensive "store", and create a system where once a lesson is paid for is is unlocked for the user.
+Most notibly I changed a "book video time" feature with a "paid lesson" feature.
+This allowed me to make a more comprehensive "store", and create a system where once a lesson is paid for is is unlocked for the user, showing another example of defensive programming in case of a user trying to access a lesson they do not own.

-The database was changed over the course of the project as I added more interesting features to the app, such as the rating system and review / review flagging system.
+The database was changed over the course of the project as I added more interesting features to the app, such as the rating cascading rating system and review / review flagging system.

 ### Future Features

 In making this app, there are ideas I would like to implement at a later date that are beyond the scope and deadline of this project, they are listed below.

 ##### Near Future
-- Implement a time limit on uploading images so a user cannot spam images to the application
+- Implement a time limit on uploading images so a user cannot spam images to the application.
-- Use a private video hosting service to give the site more control and better security for paid lessons.
+- Use a private video hosting service to give the site more control and better security for paid lessons (sharing of urls).
 - Ignore users flags feature, will allow an administrator to ignore flags created by a user in case they misuse this feature.
 - Create an "on sale" field on the lessons model so instructors can have their on sale lessons promoted on the homepage.
     - Check lesson was on at a normal price for at least 2 months
     - When taken off sale cannot be put back on sale for at least 2 months to avoid spamming sales to reach the front page.

 ##### Far Future
-- Create live-streaming paid lessons, where an instructor can sell positions to join realtime lessons with direct tutor feedback.
+- Create live-streaming paid lessons, where an instructor can sell limited positions to join realtime lessons with direct tutor feedback.

 ## Testing